Three men posing for a picture, the man in the middle is seated. Text: Centre for Creative Writing and Oral Culture.

 Director

-Dr. Jocelyn Thorpe is an associate professor in the Women's and Gender Studies Program and the Department of History, in the Faculty of Arts at the University of Manitoba.
+Dr. Jocelyn Thorpe is a settler scholar in the Women's and Gender Studies Program and the Department of History, in the Faculty of Arts at the University of Manitoba.
 She studies histories and legacies of colonialism and environmental injustice, as well as the creative ways that people work toward a more just world.
 She has been the Director of the Centre for Creative Writing and Oral Culture since 2021.

 Steering Committee